monicahbettencourt/blog/README.md

 # Blog

-My tech blog, where I write about what I'm currently learning.
+My tech blog, hosted on <www.monicahbettencourt.com>.
+There I share notes and articles about what I'm currently learning and experimenting with in my journey into DevOps.